 The landscape of Ceredigion 'is almost a character in its own right' say the producers of 'Hinterland/ Y Gwyll', the detective series set in Aberystwyth and northern Ceredigion shown on S4C, BBC Cymru/Wales and BBC Four.
 Following fantastic reviews, the third series of Hinterland / Y Gwyll has been filmed on location in Ceredigion.
 Stunning locations, dramatic storylines and colourful characters – this is Ceredigion on the silver screen ...

 Film and Television in Ceredigion

 Ceredigion's association with film goes back to the industry's early days.
-Three of the novels of Anna Adelisa Puddicombe, who wrote as Allen Raine, were filmed for the cinema.
+Three of the novels of Anna Adelisa Puddicombe, who wrote as Allen Raine, were filmed for the cinema, including 'Torn Sails', directed by A V Bramble, and featuring Milton Rosmer, Mary Odette and Geoffrey Kerr.
+Scenes were filmed on location in Llangrannog, with local people as extras.
 The author lived at Tresaith and took inspiration from the location and its people for her novels.
 Allen Raine's novel 'The Welsh Witch' has recently been republished, but sadly the early films based on her work have been lost, unlike Alfred Hitchcock's first feature film, The Pleasure Garden, which was based on the work of 'Oliver Sandys' pen name of Marguerite Evans, who lived with her husband, the controversial author, Caradoc Evans, at New Cross near Aberystwyth.